I'm a first a musician but my "Day Job" is outside the realm of most professional musicians.

-In music, I experience art and intangible successes and failures; most of which goes unnoticed by others but fulfills a personal growth.
-In the fire service, I experience the concrete, very tangible and obvious hard work that it requires that others see and appreciate.
-To me, that's the balance I need to become a "great" musician rather than just a good one, which has always been my ultimate goal in life.
-I believe that after a certain point in one’s artistic quest, life influences music as much as practice and after a certain point, even more so.
-I was at one of those places where life needed to became more influential to my art but too much life in the practice room was beginning to suffocate life's participation in my art.
-In order to grow to the next level, I had to experience life at its most intense level so I could continue searching for clear perspective in music.
+In music, we experience art and intangible successes and failures; most of which go unnoticed but fulfills a personal growth.
+In the fire/rescue/ems service, the challenges and rewards are concrete and very tangible.
+I believe that after a certain point in one’s artistic quest, life influences music as much as practicing the instrument and after a certain point, even more so.
+I was at one of those places where life needed to come to the forefront and feed the art but too much time in the practice room was beginning to suffocate life's participation in my music.
+In order to grow to the next level, I had to experience life at its most intense level so I could continue searching for clear expression in music.

-Below are several photos and a couple videos of only a few of the scenes of my "Day Gig".
+Below are several photos and a couple videos of only a few of the scenes of my "Day Gig" in Antarctica.
 The short video directly below was a training scenario with S.A.R..
-Our mission was to locate a lost victim in Zero Visibility during a Condition 1 Storm using radar, radio frequency finder and GPS.
-It was late summer.
+Our mission was to locate a lost victim in Zero Visibility during a "Con-1 Storm".